strapdata/elassandra/README.md

 # Elasticassandra

-Elasticassandra is a fork of "Elasticsearch":https://github.com/elastic/elasticsearch version 1.5 modified to run on top of "Apache Cassandra":http://cassandra.apache.org in a scalable and resilient peer-to-peer architecture.
+Elasticassandra is a fork of [Elasticsearch](https://github.com/elastic/elasticsearch) version 1.5 modified to run on top of [Apache Cassandra](http://cassandra.apache.org) in a scalable and resilient peer-to-peer architecture.
 Elasticsearch code is embedded in Cassanda nodes providing advanced search features on Cassandra tables and Cassandra serve as an Elasticsearch data and configuration store.

 Elasticassandra supports Cassandra vnodes and scale horizontally by adding more nodes.
-Demo video is available "here":http://www.youtube.com/

 ## Architecture